Prereq: DFS with States

 In step 1, we want to answer the following two questions to identify the states:

-What state do we need to know whether we have reached a solution (and using it to construct a solution if the problem asks for it).
-In the above permutation example, we need to keep track of the letters we have already selected when we do DFS.
+What state do we need to know whether we have reached a solution (and using it to construct a solution if the problem asks for it)?.
+In the above permutation example, we need to keep track of the letters we have already selected when we perform DFS.

-For step 2, you want to draw the tree.
-A small test case that's big enough to reach one solution (leaf node).
+For step 2, you want to draw the tree (on a piece of paper if you have one).
+A small test case that's big enough to reach at least one solution (leaf node).

-function dfs(node, state): if state is a solution: report(state) # e.g. add state to final result list return for child in children: if child is a part of a potential solution: state.add(child) # make move dfs(child, state) state.remove(child) # backtrack
+1function dfs(node, state): 2 if state is a solution: 3 report(state) # e.g. add state to final result list 4 return 5 6 for child in children: 7 if child is a part of a potential solution: 8 state.add(child) # make move 9 dfs(child, state) 10 state.remove(child) # backtrack

 Notice how very similar this is to the Ternary Tree Path code we've seen in DFS with States module.
 That problem has an explicit tree.
 For combinatorial search problems, we have to find our own tree.